 You can actually teach your dog to co-operate in his own care and handling!
 This procedure is commonly used when treating zoo animals, and it allows your dog to not only tolerate treatment and handling but to have a choice and ability to say no too.

 Sometimes anxiety can be exacerbated by over-excitement.
 Exercise or physical activity will not completely prevent anxiety, but if your pooch has a nice long walk or run at the park prior to visiting the vet, he may feel a little more relaxed, as his needs have been already met.

-There is a great protocol for teaching your dog to settle.
+Karen Overall’s Relaxation Protocol is great for teaching your dog to settle.
 It is a useful skill to teach any dog, but particularly one that is easily stressed or highly excitable.
 Start by teaching your dog to be calm in regular situations, and then slowly increase the level of distraction around them.
 Pretty soon, you will have a dog who is able to settle in all environments, including the vet!

 Make sure you remain calm, no matter how your dog is reacting.
 This means refraining from raising your voice, pulling on the leash, or making harsh corrections, among other things.
 Instead, take a deep breath and reassure your dog that you are there for him.
 It is okay to pat, hold, or talk to your dog if he is feeling scared, the same way you would comfort a person if they were feeling anxious.

 And remember, if you are stressed, your dog will likely think there really must be something to be stressed about!